T. O'Conor Sloane Jr.: Exhibitions and publications

 In addition to exhibitions in New York City, Sloane's photographs were exhibited in Chicago and Philadelphia in 1900, London in 1901 and Turin in 1902.

 Sloane's photographs appeared in Photo Beacon (June 1900), Camera Notes (October 1900), Photographic Times (November 1900 and January 1904), The American Annual of Photography (1901) and Camera Work, No. 3 (July 1903).

-An article he wrote, "Photography as a Craft," appeared in the January, 1920 edition of The Photo-Miniature.
+An article he wrote, "Photography as a Craft," appeared in the January 1920 edition of The Photo-Miniature.

 By 1931 Sloane had relocated to Westport, Connecticut where in 1935 he was commissioned by the Westport Preservation Alliance (WPA) Federal Arts Project to photograph the historic houses of Westport and environs.
 His photos were black and white using glass plate negatives.
 A gum print that he created during this time was shown at the Connecticut Tercentenary exhibition in New Haven.

 Museums and collections

-Sloane's photographic work can be found in art auctions, public and private collections, exhibitions, university archives and museums across the nation.
-Examples include:

-four pieces in the Hallmark Photographic Collection, now held by The Nelson-Atkins Museum of Art in Kansas City, Missouri;

-nine pieces in the collection of the Addison Gallery of American Art, in Andover, Massachusetts;

-[Untitled: man harvesting] (c.
-1900) in the collection of the Minneapolis Institute of Art in Minneapolis, Minnesota;

-New York City Construction Site (c.
-1900) in the collection of the Milwaukee Art Museum in Milwaukee, Wisconsin;

-Tree Study (c.
-1905) in the Carnegie Museum of Art in Pittsburgh, Pennsylvania;

-Landscape with Trees (c.
-1905) in the collection of the Saint Louis Art Museum in St. Louis, Missouri;

-Cloud Study (c.
-1910) in the collection of The Metropolitan Museum of Art in New York City, New York;

-and Thomas Alva Edison (c.
+Sloane's photographic work can be found in art auctions, public and private collections, exhibitions, university archives and museums across the nation, including four pieces in the Hallmark Photographic Collection, now held by The Nelson-Atkins Museum of Art in Kansas City, Missouri; nine pieces in the collection of the Addison Gallery of American Art, in Andover, Massachusetts; [Untitled: man harvesting] (c.
+1900) in the collection of the Minneapolis Institute of Art in Minneapolis, Minnesota; New York City Construction Site (c.
+1900) in the collection of the Milwaukee Art Museum in Milwaukee, Wisconsin; Tree Study (c.
+1905) in the Carnegie Museum of Art in Pittsburgh, Pennsylvania; Landscape with Trees (c.
+1905) in the collection of the Saint Louis Art Museum in St. Louis, Missouri; Cloud Study (c.
+1910) in the collection of The Metropolitan Museum of Art in New York City, New York; and Thomas Alva Edison (c.
 1914) in the collection of the National Portrait Gallery of The Smithsonian in Washington, D.C.

 Family

 Sloane married Gertrude Gabrielle Larned (October 4, 1878 - January 17, 1954) of Washington, D.C., an author best known for the children's book Fun with Folk Tales: Six Plays in Verse with Music and Songs (E. P. Dutton, 1942).
 Together they had four children, including T. O'Conor Sloane III, a senior editor at Doubleday.
-She passed away on January 17, 1954 in Norwalk, Connecticut.
+She died on January 17, 1954 in Norwalk, Connecticut.

 Sloane's brother, John Eyre Sloane, a Columbia graduate and an airplane factory owner, married Thomas Edison's daughter Madeleine.

+Sloane's great-grandson is Justin T. O'Conor Sloane, an author, publisher and the editor of Worlds of IF magazine and Galaxy Science Fiction magazine.